 ---

 Now you can customize your slides by using the style_xaringan() function.
-This function has over 60 arguments, allowing you to tweak nearly any part of your xaringan slides.
-To replicate the custom CSS we wrote earlier in this chapter using xaringanthemer, let’s use just a few of the arguments:
+This function has over 60 arguments, enabling you to tweak nearly any part of your xaringan slides.
+To replicate the custom CSS you wrote earlier in this chapter using xaringanthemer, you’ll use just a few of the arguments:

 ```{r}